Submitting a Job

 We see in the ‘slurmtop’ output:

-It’s worth noting that the prediction of future runs is somewhat fluid due to the use of fair share and because jobs typically do not run to their maximum configured duration, however this is a good indication of system and job status.
+The StartTime value provides an estimated time when SLURM thinks the resources will become available to start your job.
+In this example it’s given as: 2021-11-18T20:35:27.
+However, it’s worth noting that this estimation is somewhat fluid due to the use of fair share and because jobs typically do not run to their maximum configured duration.
+Therefore the job could start earlier/later than estimated, and will change depending on the current system usage.
+It does, however, provide a good indication of system and job status.

 Viewing Running Jobs